2019/20 | Conestoga College

 School of Trades and Apprenticeship Awards – Program Specific

-Every year, the School of Trades and Apprenticeship hosts an awards ceremony in May where over $220,000 worth of monetary and product prizes are awarded to deserving students.
+Every year, the School of Trades and Apprenticeship hosts an awards ceremony in the Spring where over $250,000 worth of monetary and product prizes are awarded to deserving students.
 Students are to speak with faculty for more information on possible apprenticeship-related awards.

 Student feedback is an essential component of our continuous improvement process.
 Our opportunities for student feedback include: